frances-joffany-navarro/upskill-devops/README.md

 ### Extra
 - Delete and Reassociate Static IP - 20/7 until 23/7 -  3 days extra project
   - Search for some ideas
+  - Disassociate the previous ec2 then associate it to the newly created ec2

 ## Acknowledgement
 Bayani Carbone